John-Nagle/lslutils/npc/doc/USERMANUAL.md

 The speed setting should reflect the NPC's personality and role.
 Most NPCs patrol at walk speed.
 We have a cute little kid who always runs fast and never spends very long in any one place.

+    patrol, idling,  ANIMATION, ANIMATION,...
+    patrol, waiting, ANIMATION, ANIMATION,...
+    patrol, talking, ANIMATION, ANIMATION,...
+(NOT USED IN THIS VERSION)

+These lines tell the NPC which animations to run when stationary and patrolling.
+The ***idling*** animation will be run when the NPC is at a patrol point and waiting.
+The ***waiting*** animation is run whent the NPC is preparing to move and planning the next move.
+This shows up more often in overloaded sims.
+We usually use an arms-folded animation to show impatience.

+The ***talking*** animation is not used for patrolling at this time.

+Animations used should not move the root of the character very far, if at all.
+The NPC system will avoid obstacles, keeping the NPC clear of walls and obstacles.
+Moving around too much via animation can make the NPC look like they're inside a wall or otherwise look wrong.

 ### Greeting.